siavava/portfolio/content/blog/posts/readings/one/index.md

 ---
-title: Altair > Blog
-heading: Godel Escher Bach; An Eternal Golden Braid
+title: Godel Escher Bach; An Eternal Golden Braid
 description: |
   Just what is it about the most exciting book of the 21st century?
   Let's take a dive and find out.